My research interests are broad and varied, and I particularly like to mix and merge

 and most of the research data and the publications I contributed to

 are open access.
-Research projects I participated to:
+Research projects: